joeroe/SWAsiaNeolithicFounderCrops/README.md

 <!--
 Our pre-print is online here:

 > Authors, (YYYY). _Revisiting the concept of the "Neolithic Founder Crops" in southwest Asia_.
-Name of journal/book, Accessed 30 Dec 2021.
+Name of journal/book, Accessed 20 Jan 2022.
 Online at <https://doi.org/xxx/xxx>
 -->

 ## Contents